-There are six secondary schools within the Stevenage administrative area.
-These serve the whole of the school planning area as there are no secondary schools in the outlying villages.

-Three are local authority-controlled: Barnwell School, Marriotts School and The Nobel School, although Marriotts School has voted to become an academy.

-Three are academies: The John Henry Newman Roman Catholic School, Barclay Academy and The Thomas Alleyne Academy.
-Of these:

-The John Henry Newman Roman Catholic School determines and makes its own admission arrangements.

-The Thomas Alleyne School uses HCC criteria and HCC administers allocations on behalf of the school.
+Liaison with HCC

-Marriotts School, Barnwell School, and The Nobel School have permanently expanded in recent years.

-HCC produces forecasts on Year 7 demand in Stevenage 10 years into the future.
-The forecasts are based on how many primary school pupils are moving onto secondary schools, recent trends, and housing growth.

-HCC has provided requirements for new secondary school provision over the Local Plan period arising from housing growth.
+- 9.12 There are six secondary schools within the Stevenage administrative area.
+These serve the whole of the school planning area as there are no secondary schools in the outlying villages. - 9.13 Marriotts School is a community school, The Nobel School and Barnwell School are Foundation schools and The John Henry Newman Roman Catholic School, Barclay Academy and The Thomas Alleyne Academy are academies. - 9.14 HCC produces forecasts on Year 7 demand in Stevenage 7 years into the future.
+The forecasts are based on how many primary school pupils are moving onto secondary schools, recent trends in pupil movement patterns, and the initial additional pupils arising from new housing growth. - 9.15 HCC has provided requirements for new secondary school provision over the Local Plan period arising from housing growth.

-HCC has identified a need for a new 6-8FE secondary school and potential future expansion of existing secondary schools.

-The pupil yield from anticipated housing growth within Stevenage and from developments adjacent to the Stevenage administrative boundary is likely to generate a need for 15.7FE of secondary school provision to 2031, according to the 2016 report on Stevenage Secondary Education Need.

-Michaela Community School will be delivered on the vacant former Barnwell East/Collenswood School site and provide an additional 6FE, which will increase total secondary school capacity to 51.5FE.
-An additional 5-6FE can be provided by expanding existing schools, as well as another 2FE by expanding Michaela Community School after it is completed.
+- 9.16 HCC has identified a need for a new 6-8FE secondary school and potential future expansion of existing secondary schools. - 9.17 The pupil yield from anticipated housing growth within Stevenage and from developments adjacent to the Stevenage administrative boundary is likely to generate a need for around 22FE of additional secondary school provision to ensure all the yield from the proposed new housing growth of circa 12,000 homes can be planned for in the long term. - 9.18 Current demand for Year 7 places from the existing Stevenage population is projected to decline with a surplus forecast of 7fe towards the end of the decade as the existing population declines, assuming no growth from new housing.
+It is therefore possible that future projected surplus capacity could meet some of the yield from new housing and assuming this surplus remains available at the level projected within the current forecast, further capacity of circa 15FE needs to be identified. - 9.19 The vacant former Barnwell East/Collenswood School site could provide 6-8FE of capacity and there is some expansion potential within existing schools.
+However, it should be noted that all but one of the secondary schools in the town are academies or their own admitting authorities and therefore this expansion potential cannot be wholly relied on as the County Council is unable to 'force' these schools outside LA control to expand to offer more places.